 The loan industry has been getting negative press for many years now over responsible lending.
-Everybody knows there were a number of bad elements in the finance industry and now it’s governed by the FCA .
-Lots of hard work has gone into removing these bad elements, meaning customers really can have confidence in the company and products they are looking at when searching for a short term loan , payday loan or bad credit loan.
+Everybody knows there were a number of bad elements in the finance industry and now it’s governed by the FCA, lots of hard work has gone into removing these bad elements.
+This means customers really can have confidence in the company and products they are looking at when searching for a short term loan, payday loan or bad credit loan.

-It now seems however the banks are getting put under the microscope with regards to “Unarranged Overdraft” – to all intents and purposes, the Unarranged Overdraft is similar to a one off pay day loan – you fall short paying a certain bill / Direct debit – the bank covers it for you and you pay it back on your next pay day, or when funds are next deposited in your bank.
+It now seems however the banks are getting put under the microscope with regards to unarranged overdrafts.
+These are similar to a one off pay day loan – you fall short paying a certain bill / Direct debit – the bank covers it for you and you pay it back on your next pay day, or when funds are next deposited in your bank.

 The only thing is, there are 2 massively negative points about an unarranged overdraft that are even less spoke about;